icosa-foundation/open-brush/README.md

 format) SDK in order to import or export FBX and OBJ files in the app.
 See [Support/fbx/README.md](Support/fbx/README.md) for details.

-## Camera path support

-Follow these steps to enable camera path support:

-1. Enable video support.
-1. Uncomment the code in `CameraPathCaptureRig.RecordPath()`.

 ## Video support

 To get video support you will need to put an ffmpeg.exe binary in to